Rengasdengklok Incident: Organising

-On August 14, pemuda figure Sutan Sjahrir told Indonesian nationalist Hatta about rumors that the Japanese were about to surrender and urged Hatta to declare independence without involving the PPKI, as this would result in the victorious Allies viewing Indonesia as a Japanese-sponsored state.
-However, Hatta wanted to avoid problems with the Japanese, as did the most prominent nationalist leader, Soekarno.
-The following day, Japan surrendered.
-Hatta then called a meeting on the PPKI for the following day, and went home to prepare a proclamation of independence.
-Meanwhile a group of pemuda activists, including Wikana, D. N. Aidit and Chairul Saleh held a meeting and decided to send a delegation to urge Soekarno to declare independence as soon as possible.
+The group decided to send a delegation to urge Soekarno to declare independence as soon as possible.
 When the group arrived at Soekarno's house, there was a heated debate as Soekarno urged patience, saying he needed to consult the PPKI membership and that he did not want to provoke the Japanese.
 Hatta arrived later, and agreed with Soekarno, and the pemuda delegation left after a further exchange of angry words, with Wikana saying he could not be responsible for the consequences if independence was not declared on August 16 at noon.